dzuluaga/datamodel-to-openapi/README.md

 # datamodel-to-oas
 Data model to Open API Specification (FKA - Swagger) generator is an NPM module that generates OAS from a data model in JSON format.

-## Why should I automate the generation of APIs?
+## Why automating generation of APIs?

 Before getting into the how to use the framework, let's provide some context about it.